-4. Additional European Digital Innovation Hubs shall be selected on the basis of an open and competitive process, and taking utmost account of the opinion of each Member State before the selection of a European Digital Innovation Hub in its territory, in such a way to ensure the widest a broad geographical coverage across Europe.
-The number of entities of the network shall be proportional to the population of a meet the demand for the hub's services in thgiven Member States and there shall be at least one European Digital Innovation Hub per Member State.
-To address the specific constraints faced by the EU outermost regions, specific entities may be nominated to cover their needs.

-4a.
-European Digital Innovation Hubs shall have substantial overall autonomy to define their internal organisation, composition, and working methods.

-- 5. The European Digital Innovation Hubs may shall receive funding in the form of grants. - 6.
-The European Digital Innovation Hubs which receive funding shall be involved in the implementation of the Programme to: - (a) raise awareness and provide digital transformation expertise, know-how and services including testing and experimentation facilities targeted towards industry, notably SMEs and midcaps, also in sectors that are slower in the uptake of digital and related technologies and the public sector; - (b) transfer expertise and know-how between regions, in particular by networking SMEs and midcaps established in one region with European Digital Innovation Hubs established in other regions which are best suited to provide relevant services; - (c) provide thematic services, including in particular services related to artificial intelligence, high performance computing and cybersecurity and trust to the public administrations, public sector organisations, SMEs and midcaps.
-Individual European Digital Innovation Hubs may specialise in specific thematic services and do not need to provide all thematic services mentioned in this paragraph; - (d) provide financial support to third parties, under the specific objective 4, Advanced Digital Skills.
+- 4. Following an open and competitive process and taking utmost account of the opinion of each Member State before the selection of a European Digital Innovation Hub in its territory, the Commission shall select aAdditional European Digital Innovation Hubs shall be selected in accordance with the procedure referred to in Article 27a(2)on the basis of an open and competitive process, and taking utmost account of the opinion of each Member State before the selection of a European Digital Innovation Hub in its territory, in such a way to ensure the widest a broad geographical coverage across Europe.
+The number of entities of the network shall be proportional to the population of a meet the demand for the hub's services in the given Member States and there shall be at least one European Digital Innovation Hub per Member State.
+To address the specific constraints faced by the EU outermost regions, specific entities may be nominated to cover their needs - 4a.
+European Digital Innovation Hubs shall have substantial overall autonomy to define their internal organisation, composition, and working methods. - The European Digital Innovation Hubs which receive funding shall be involved in the implementation of the Programme to by performing the following functions to the benefit of the Union industry, notably SMEs and midcaps, as well as the public sector: - (a) raise awareness and provide directly, or ensure access to, digital transformation expertise, know-how and services, including testing and experimentation facilities targeted towards industry, notably SMEs and midcaps, also in sectors that are slower in the uptake of digital and related technologies and the public sector; - (b) facilitate the transfer of expertise and know-how between regions, in particular by networking SMEs and midcaps established in one region with European Digital Innovation Hubs established in other regions which are best suited to provide relevant services; - (c) provide directly, or ensure access to, thematic services, including in particular services related to artificial intelligence, high performance computing and cybersecurity and trust to the public administrations, public sector organisations, SMEs or midcaps.
+Individual European Digital Innovation Hubs may specialise in specific thematic services and do not need to provide all thematic services or provide those services to all categories of entities mentioned in this paragraph; and - (d) provide financial support to third parties under the specific objective 4, Advanced Digital Skills. - Under this programme Tthe European Digital Innovation Hubs may shall receive funding in the form of grants.